Skip to content

 1 / 1

-Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also has a 'Smallholder & Plasma Engagement Programme' where the company supports these smallholders' initial financing for development, land preparation and planting of oil palms.
-The company also provides assistance in acquiring fertilisers and pesticides.
-In addition, training, technical assistance and good agricultural practice knowhow are provided.
-It also conducts and manages certification programmes for all associated plasma schemes.
+[Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+The company's own reporting mentions having a 'Smallholder & Plasma Engagement Programme' where the company supports these smallholders' initial financing for development, land preparation, and planting of oil palms.
+However, this information is from 2020 and is now over two years old.

 • P